ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

         [official backports](https://backports.debian.org/Instructions/),
         and it will be included in Debian 12

-* A fully up-to-date version of the Steam Flatpak app, with the `per-app-dev-shm` feature listed in its permissions

-* A fully up-to-date version of `SteamLinuxRuntime_soldier`, with `pressure-vessel 0.20210430.0` or later listed in its `VERSIONS.txt` file

 As a workaround, users of older versions of Flatpak can try using [a community build of Proton](https://github.com/flathub/com.valvesoftware.Steam.CompatibilityTool.Proton) which uses the freedesktop.org runtime instead of Steam Runtime 2.